PiotrKwiatosz/ISZLC/README.md

 # ISZLC
-pol.
+(pol.
+Informatyczny System Zarzadzania Lekami Cytotoksycznymi)

-eng.
 IT System for the Management of Cytotoxic Drugs

     • Doctor module
     • Pharmacist module